Online Algorithms for Hierarchical Inference in Deep Learning applications at the Edge: Introduction

-Clearly, the ambition of HI is to maximize the use of S-ML in order to reap the benefits of reduced latency, bandwidth savings, and energy efficiency while not losing inference accuracy by offloading strategically to L-ML, thus achieving the best benefits out of the two worlds: EDs and ESs.
-However, the central challenge is that the incorrect inferences are inherently unknown at the ED and thus a decision under uncertainty needs to be taken.
-In this work, we focus on the pervasive \textit{classification applications} and address the above sequential decision problem by proposing a novel HI meta-learning framework, shown in Fig.~\ref{fig:system}, that facilitates the ED to decide if a current S-ML inference for a given sample should be accepted or the sample to be offloaded.
-In our framework, for each sample, the HI learning algorithm observes $p$, the maximum probability value in the probability distribution over classes output by the S-ML.
-It then decides to offload, receiving a fixed cost $0 \leq \beta < 1$, or not to offload, receiving a cost $0$ if the inference is correct, and a cost $1$, otherwise.
-We will show later that this cost structure facilitates HI by maximizing the offloading of samples with incorrect inference and not offloading the samples with correct inference.
-To simplify the analysis, we assume that S-ML accepts the inference of L-ML as the ground truth implying that the top-1 accuracy of L-ML is $100$\%.
-The justification for this assumption is that the ED cannot know the ground truth when L-ML provides incorrect inference and thus by accepting the L-ML inference the ED tries to achieve the top-1 accuracy of L-ML.
+Clearly, the ambition of HI is to maximise the use of S-ML in order to reap the benefits of reduced latency, bandwidth savings, and energy efficiency while not losing inference accuracy by offloading strategically to L-ML, thus achieving the best benefits out of the two worlds: EDs and ESs.
+However, the central challenge is that the incorrect inferences are inherently unknown at the ED, and a decision under uncertainty needs to be taken.
+Thus, for each sample, we ask the question: should the ED accept the inference from S-ML or offload for inference from L-ML?
+In this work, we focus on the pervasive \textit{classification applications} and address the above question as an online sequential decision problem by proposing a novel HI meta-learning framework, shown in Fig.~\ref{fig:system}.
+This framework facilitates the ED in deciding in real time whether an S-ML inference for a given sample should be accepted or rejected, where in the latter case the sample is offloaded for an accurate inference by the L-ML.

+In our framework, for each sample, the HI learning algorithm observes $p$, the maximum softmax value among the (normalized) softmax values output by the S-ML for the classes.
+In a DNN for example, a sigmoid function in the last layer outputs these softmax values.